 In 2015, the International Coffee Organization (ICO) launched International Coffee Day.
-Observed annually on the 1st of October, this is a day to celebrate the coffee bean and to honour the folk involved in bringing us the energising tasty beverage we enjoy daily, from the harvesters and roasters to the baristas, not forgetting the plight of the coffee growers.
+Observed annually on the 1st of October, this is a day to celebrate the coffee bean and honour folk involved in bringing us the energising tasty beverage we enjoy, from the harvesters and roasters to the baristas, not forgetting the plight of the coffee growers.

 When it opened, the 19-storey building, a skyscraper at the time, featured no fewer than 1,650 crystal chandeliers, among other Gilded Age glitter and glitz.
-The Oak Room, still a cocktail destination today, was open only to men, until Prohibition forced its temporary closure.
+The Oak Room was open only to men until Prohibition forced its temporary closure.
 Appearances in movies ranging from Hitchcock's North by Northwest to The Great Gatsby, Funny Girl and Arthur have contributed to the Plaza's fame.
 Happy Birthday to the Plaza - we are toasting you with a New York Flip.

 All editorial and photography on this website is copyright protected